karenpeng/Front-end-Developer-Interview-Questions/README.md

 //the new key word
 function a(){
   if(!(this instanceof a)){return new a();}
-  this.bar = 'foo';//why this still works even it's below the return ???
-}
+  this.bar = 'foo';//this line could be blow the return because when it return the new a(), this line gets executed }
 var b = a();
 var c = new a();